s4178jm/project-02/project-worksheet.md

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Add weather map1.0 if I have time

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.